top of page

 Chorus Director

 Matthew has more than three decades experience in directing choral and instrumental ensembles in community, school, and church settings.
 He has bachelor’s degrees in music therapy and music education from Southern Methodist University in Dallas, Texas, and a master’s degree in sacred music from Trinity Lutheran Seminary in Columbus, Ohio.
-He is the Minister of Worship and Creative Arts at Shepherd of the Hills Lutheran Church here in Fountain Hills.
+He is the Minister of Worship and Creative Arts at Christ Greenfield Church in Gilbert, AZ.
 In addition to directing vocal choirs, Matthew's performing arts experiences include piano and organ recitals, directing handbell choirs, writing and teaching music and drama classes, and directing theatrical productions.
 When not teaching, directing, or doing music, Matthew can often be found running as he trains for various races and marathons

 DSC_0031.JPG